decidables/decidables/packages/detectable/README.md

 ## Features/Bugs

+- Switch to subsections for better overall organization/structure?
 - Need to add a control for payoff matrix!
+  - And display of payoff matrix (to table)!
 - Add a "speed" control for overall trial timing?
   - Set duration, wait, and ITI to a set ratio, and then scale all together?
   - duration="1000" wait="500" iti="500" (2000, 1000, 1000) (500, 250, 250)